jazzmuesli/muesli/README.md

 + Added PHPUnits for UserManager class.
 Run phpunit/run.sh, which will download 2.4mb phpunit and run the tests.
 09:44am, 25th November 2012 - enough for now.

+10:00am, 25th November 2012.
++ Write this README, add some comments to the code, rename couple of methods and add simplistic validation.
+11:20am, 25th November 2012.

 TODO:
 * Add client-side validation, passwords should be non-empty and strong enough, also entered in two fields.
 * Add MySQL support, it should not be a big problem since I use PDO and SQL I used should be compatible with MySQL.